apache/dubbo-kubernetes/samples/grpc-app/README.md

 ## Overview

 This sample includes:
-- **Producer**: A gRPC server that receives requests (port 17070) and is deployed with multiple versions (v1/v2) to showcase gray release scenarios.
+- **Provider**: A gRPC server that receives requests (port 17070) and is deployed with multiple versions (v1/v2) to showcase gray release scenarios.
-- **Consumer**: A gRPC client that sends requests to the producer service and exposes a test server (port 17171) for driving traffic via `grpcurl`.
+- **Consumer**: A gRPC client that sends requests to the provider service and exposes a test server (port 17171) for driving traffic via `grpcurl`.

 Both services use native gRPC xDS clients to connect to the Dubbo control plane through the `dubbo-proxy` sidecar, enabling service discovery, load balancing, and traffic management without requiring Envoy proxy for application traffic.